Read time: 6 minutes

-- If you want to restrict your experiment audience to only users with certain attributes, create a targeting rule on the flag you include in the experiment and run the experiment on that rule.
+- If you want to restrict your experiment audience to only contexts with certain attributes, create a targeting rule on the flag you include in the experiment and run the experiment on that rule.

 - If you don't want to restrict the audience for your experiment, run the experiment on the flag's default rule.
-If the flag doesn't have any user targeting rules, the flag's default rule will be the only option.
+If the flag doesn't have any targeting rules, the flag's default rule will be the only option.